Mike Bassett: Manager: Premise

 The series is a sequel to the film Mike Bassett: England Manager, in which Bassett, having won the Mr Clutch Cup with second-tier side Norwich City, takes over England following the previous manager's heart attack.
 Despite failing to win any of the final three qualifiers, England reach the World Cup finals, held in Brazil.
 After drawing with Egypt, a 4–0 defeat to Mexico, captain Gary Wackett being sent home for hooliganism and Bassett being pictured in a drunken incident, he is expected to resign, but instead inspires England to victory over Argentina.
 England reach the semi-finals, before being knocked out by eventual winners Brazil.

 The series picks up some time after Mike Bassett took England to the semi-finals of a fictional 2002 World Cup.
 The side failed to qualify for the 2004 European Championships, losing to lowly Liechtenstein during the campaign, resulting in Bassett being sacked.
-Since then, a spell at Newcastle ended in similar fashion after getting them relegated two consecutive seasons, while his returns to former clubs Norwich and then Colchester fared little better.
+Since then, a spell at Newcastle ended in similar fashion after a double relegation, while his returns to former clubs Norwich and then Colchester fared little better.
 Mike decides to retire and is set to move to Spain, but at the last minute is offered the manager's job at Wirral County F.C., for whom his father was a player.